-80 Paratransit vehicles, although part of the taxi/FHV industry, are not addressed in this section because the CBD Tolling Alternative would not impose a new toll on paratransit vehicles.
+Paratransit vehicles, although part of the taxi/FHV industry, are not addressed in this section because the CBD Tolling Alternative would not impose a new toll on paratransit vehicles.
 With the CBD Tolling Alternative, paratransit vehicles would benefit from reduced congestion on some roadways within the Manhattan CBD.

-Table 6-30 shows the projected reductions in daily VMT for each of the various tolling scenarios without modifications.81 The VMT estimates shown in the table do not include cruising miles without a customer, and only reflect daily VMT for travel when the taxi/FHV has a customer.
+modifications.72 The VMT estimates shown in the table do not include cruising miles without a customer, and only reflect daily VMT for travel when the taxi/FHV has a customer.
 As shown in the table, the CBD Tolling Alternative would reduce the overall VMT for taxis and FHVs regionwide by 1 to 3 percent.
 These reductions would be greatest in New York City, ranging from 5 to 9 percent in tolling scenarios that do not include a cap or exemption for tolls on taxis and FHVs (Tolling Scenarios A, D, and G) and 1 to 5 percent in those that do have caps and/or exemptions (Tolling Scenarios B, C, E, and F).

 The CBD Tolling Alternative would result in larger reductions in taxi/FHV VMT within the Manhattan CBD, which is the core service area for yellow taxis, as well as in Manhattan overall.
 As shown in Table 6-30, under Tolling Scenarios A, D, and G, which would have uncapped tolls for both taxis and FHVs, reductions in taxi/FHV VMT in the Manhattan CBD would range from almost 7 percent for Tolling Scenario A to close to 17 percent for Tolling Scenario D. In Manhattan overall, VMT reductions would range from 11 to 17 percent.
+If a tolling scenario with tolls of more than once per day is implemented for taxis and/or FHVs, the Project Sponsors will work with the appropriate city and state agencies so that passengers pay the toll, rather than the driver.
 Under Tolling Scenarios C and F, which would exempt taxis but would toll FHVs up to three times a day, VMT reductions would range from 3.5 percent to 7.9 percent in the Manhattan CBD and 7 to 10 percent for Manhattan overall.
 Given that taxis would not be tolled under Tolling Scenarios C and E, it is likely that taxis would experience increases in VMT while FHVs would experience greater VMT reductions.